The Ultimate 10 Day Southwest Road Trip Across the USA

 - Experience the Bellagio Water Fountain Show.

-- Are you road tripping in the summer?
-Attend a Pool Party at Mandalay Bay’s, Daylight.
+- Attend a Pool Party at Mandalay Bay’s, Daylight during the summer months

 - Experience a world tour without leaving the strip.
 Always wanted to see the Eiffel Tower?
 Now you can.
 What about taking a gondola down the canals in Venice.
 Yep, you can do that too!